simonmysun/blog/_posts/2024/2024-10-29-monitoring-infrastructue/2024-10-29-monitoring-infrastructue.md

 - The Prometheus container should be able to access the wireguard network.
 - The container needs `CAP_NET_ADMIN` capability and an IP route to wireguard interface is required.

-See [previous blog post](https://maoyin.eu/blog/2024/01/20/docker-with-wireguard.html#add-a-route-for-the-prometheus-container-to-the-bridging-subnet) for more details.
+See [my previous blog post](https://maoyin.eu/blog/2024/01/20/docker-with-wireguard.html#add-a-route-for-the-prometheus-container-to-the-bridging-subnet) for more details.

 Remote write receiver is also enabled with authentication to receive metrics from prometheus instances outside the wireguard network but without a public IP address.
 To achieve this: